 Most hybrids have regenerative braking or regenerative charging.
 When the driver pushes on the brake pedal, a regenerative circuit turns the electric motor into a generator.
 The generator slows the car and puts the energy back into the battery pack.

 As mentioned, hybrids have two Powertrain; the combustion-engine and one electric motor or more than one.
-The way in which these power plants are configured and matched to the rest of the Powertrain determines the classification.
+How these power plants are configured and matched to the rest of the Powertrain determines the classification.

-- Full Hybrid: Toyota Prius and Ford Fusion are full hybrid.
+- Full Hybrid: Toyota Prius and Ford Fusion are full hybrids.
 In these cars, the electric motor is the main power plant for the vehicle.
-The electric motor is used at lower speeds, but under high speed and under load the ICE kicks in.
-Basically, the electric motor is used as a generator during braking to slow the car and to put the energy back in the battery pack (What is so called the regenerative charging).
+The electric motor is used at lower speeds, but under high speed and load the ICE kicks in.
+The electric motor is used as a generator during braking to slow the car and to put the energy back in the battery pack (What is so-called the regenerative charging).

 - Mild Hybrid: Hyundai Accent hybrid and Saturn Vue Green Line are mild hybrids.
 In these cars, the ICE is the main power plant.
 These cars use the regenerative charging feature as well.